Our guide to the future of the iPhone continues. Our next topic of discussion is:

 Apple has come out strongly in favour of user privacy, as was demonstrated in its recent tussle with the FBI.
 But what technological developments can it offer to back this up?

-Here's where we see the iPhone security features could heading in the next few years.
+Here's where we see the iPhone security features could head in the next few years.

 US patent 20160248769, a patent that Apple applied for in April 2016 and was published on 25 August of the same year, suggests that the company is considering the introduction of a security feature that would capture biometric data, such as fingerprints, audio, photos or video footage, from anyone who tries to steal your iPhone.